a327ex/www/content/posts/super_people_design_review.md

 adds even more variety to everything.

-The fact that the game has so much inherent variety to it is an important point to understand that I'll focus on more later, but I went through the trouble of describing many of the ways in which this happens so that anyone who hasn't played the game can have an idea of how thoroughly the devs changed the game as compared to PUBG or even the more wacky random BRs like Fortnite.
+The fact that the game has so much inherent variety to it is an important point to understand that I'll focus on more later, but I went through the trouble of describing many of the ways in which this happens so that anyone who hasn't played the game can have an idea of how thoroughly the devs changed the game when compared to PUBG or even the more wacky random BRs like Fortnite.

 ### Levelling